Perspective

 have a history of failed primary relationships or no

-intimate relationships, red light!
-These suggest serious false-self wounds
+red light!
+These suggest serious psychological wounds

-and unawarenesses.
+and unawareness.
 The

 answer to these is